stardot/beebasm/README.md

 Clears all guards between the `<start>` and `<end`> addresses specified.
 This can also be used to reset a section of memory which has had code assembled in it previously.
 BeebAsm will complain if you attempt to assemble code over previously assembled code at the same address without having `CLEAR`ed it first.

-`SAVE "filename", start, end [, exec [, reload] ]`
+`SAVE ["filename"], start, end [, exec [, reload] ]`

 Saves out object code to either a DFS disc image (if one has been specified), or to the current directory as a standalone file.
+The filename is optional only if a name is specified with `-o` on the command line.
 A source file must have at least one SAVE statement in it, otherwise nothing will be output.
 BeebAsm will warn if this is the case.

 `'exec'` can be optionally specified as the execution address of the file when saved to a disc image.